michaeladebisi/tls-server-client/README.md

     $ node client.js

-7) Run the second client , from another terminal window or ssh session:
+7) Run the second client, from another terminal window or ssh session:

     $ node client2.js

-You should see a bunch of message on the console indicating TLS and HTTPS has been authorized
+see Server console for connection status

+8) Lets make a  api call (via postman) that connects to tls server, server-server connecton

+    $ node server.js

+	in another shell window run:
+	$ node http-server.js

+	make a GET request to localhost:8000/api/ssl-connect
+	see server console for connection info